alpdvl/gamblingwithC/README.md

 * Roulette game
 * Coinflip game
 * Horse racing game
-* Basic text-based animation for each of those games
+* Basic text-based animation for each of those games to improve the interaction with users
-* Basic wallet system which includes depositing and withdrawing money
+* Basic wallet system which includes depositing and withdrawing roul-dollar
+* Arrays for showing last rolls and transactions.

 ## What did i learn
 * Char and integer arrays